 Older women aren’t nearly as easily charmed by being “liked” or “favorited” or any of those other prefab mechanisms designed to show interest.
 You’ve got to bring an ‘A game’ to online dating when it comes to women with experience.
 They’re a harder sell because they have so much more to offer.

 These five online dating message tips are great for upping your online dating game in general.
-Learn how to use these online dating message tips to improve your e-dating life as well as meeting people in person.
+Learn how to use these dating message tips to meet women online as well as meeting women in person.

 Online dating apps and sites all have some type of generic way of indicating interest.
 These sites suggest all you need to do is “let her know you’re interested.”
 It certainly helps if you are using a high-quality dating site as well.
+It will improve your chances of getting women's numbers online.
 If you are interested in meeting attractive older women we have put together a great list of the top dating sites for cougars.

 Smiles, winks, nudges, favorites, likes, taps, flirts, swipes . . .
 They all require zero effort or thought.
 In fact, these are so easy you’ve probably accidentally swiped or liked someone you didn’t intend to on more than one occasion.
 Older women know their value and they’re unlikely to respond much less be interested in a gesture that everyone knows is virtually meaningless.